 It's a nightmare scenario.
 Your Mac has been playing up for weeks but you've been ignoring it, or just haven't been able to figure out how to fix it, and then it refuses to start up.
 Why didn't you make that backup?
 Is there any way you can get back your lost data from your Mac?
-Luckily there are apps that can recover your photos and files from your failed Mac hard drive.
+Luckily there are apps that can recover your lost photos and damaged files from your failed Mac's hard drive.

 What Mac data recovery apps can do

 All data recovery apps work in a similar way.
 If the directory indicating where files were originally stored is salvageable, the rest is easy.
 But if that isn't the case, the software will scan the data for familiar patterns that would denote a file type.
 Once it finds a file type, there's a good chance that there will be data in that file.

 But expect it to be a time-consuming process to piece the bits of files back together.
 With patience, most files that haven't been overwritten should, in theory, be saveable.
 Some drives can take days to fully scan, and the higher capacity they are, the longer the process.
 But if it's your wedding photos, or perhaps your Bitcoin vault that's missing, you can afford to wait.

 Here's our pick of the best data recovery apps for Mac.

 EaseUS Data Recovery for Mac

 If you are looking to recover a deleted file, EaseUS Data Recovery for Mac is a good option since it has a free version that is limited to 2GB.
 That might not sound like a lot, but it's more than what's offered by most trials, and potentially enough to find what you are looking for or at least know it can see your lost data before you pay for a full licence.